 When using a massage gun, it’s important to remember that you never need to press down too hard, or even at all; the vibrations from the massage gun head will do the work.

-In fact, pressing down hard is more likely to cause minor injuries, which is not what you want.
+In fact, pressing down hard might cause minor injuries, which is not what you want.

 If you want to use your massage gun before your workout, you can think of them as a warm-up tool.